 General Hungarian Resources

-The UCLA Language Materials Project has many resources for people interested in learning foreign languages; among them is Hungarian.
+The UCLA Language Materials Project [Technical Note: As of 3/23/2015 this site is experiencing issues] has many resources for people interested in learning foreign languages; among them is Hungarian.
 By setting the language as Hungarian, you can search for different levels and types of materials, or you can do a general search by not selecting the level, material, or audience.

 The Hungarian Studies Association (HSA) was formed in 1970 as The American Association for the Study of Hungarian History by 12 scholars: Janos Bak, George Barany, Stephen Borsody, Laszlo Deme, Tibor Halasi-Kun, Samuel Goldberger, Andrew Gyorgy, Bela Kiraly, Peter Pastor, John Rath, Steven B. Vardy, and Peter Sugar.
 They charged their new organization with the following mission: